-- The United States is the world's largest producer of nuclear power. - Today there are 104 nuclear reactors in the United States and construction began for all of these reactors prior to 1974. - Because of regulatory hurdles, it costs 200-250 percent more to build a nuclear power plant in the United States than in China. - Nuclear power provides 19 percent of the electricity in the United States.
+- The United States is the world's largest producer of nuclear power. - In 2012, there were 104 nuclear reactors in the United States and construction began for all of these reactors prior to 1974. - Because of regulatory hurdles, it costs 200-250 percent more to build a nuclear power plant in the United States than in China. - Nuclear power provides 19 percent of the electricity in the United States.

 The United States was the world's first, and remains the world's largest, producer of nuclear power.
-Today nuclear electric power provides 19 percent of the nation's electricity.1 Although the United States produces more nuclear power than any other country, other countries generate a larger percentage of their electricity from nuclear power.
-France, for example, generates nearly 80 percent of its electricity from nuclear energy.2 nuclear reactor in the U.S. was brought online in 1996.6 Between 1973 and 2010, electricity generated from nuclear power rose from about 80 billion kilowatt hours to more than 800 billion kilowatt hours.7
+Today nuclear electric power provides 19 percent of the nation's electricity.
+150 Although the United States produces more nuclear power than any other country, other countries generate a larger percentage of their electricity from nuclear power.
+France, for example, generates nearly 80 percent of its electricity from nuclear energy.
+151 approved a license allowing for the construction and conditional operation of two new nuclear reactors at the Vogtle power plant in Georgia, marking the first time the commission greenlighted construction for a new reactor since 1978.
+Then in March 2012, the NRC approved a second license allowing construction and conditional operation of two new reactors at Scana Corp.'s Virgil C. Summer nuclear power plant in South Carolina.
+The licensing process, however, remains slow and cumbersome for new designs due to the NRC's inexperience with non-Light Water Reactors (LWRs).